isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 ...Oh, no...
 I swallowed my breath.

 His mouth was twisted, drool glistening at the corner of his upturned mouth.
-His almost fingerless hands were clutching a Sata Andagi (Okinawan doughnut) the size of a tennis ball.
+His almost fingerless hands were clutching a Sata Andagi the size of a tennis ball.

 "Did you leave home early this morning?"